joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 (M,football,3,6.0)
 ```

-As you can see, this table nicely combines both tables from above.
+As you can see, this table nicely combines both data sets from above.
-We can compute the average height of people with a certain gender
-and sport as well as the average height for all people with a certain
+The average height by gender for people of any sport
-gender (where sport is equal to '*').
+can be found by looking for rows where sport equals '*'.

 # CUBE And ROLLUP For Multi Level Aggregations

-This `UNION` approach of tables works, but is not very inelegant.
+This `UNION` approach above works, but is not very elegant.
 It
-suffers from the limitations that it requires a lot of extra code
+suffers from the limitations that it requires a lot of extra code, does not
-to write, does not generalize easily to performing aggregations
+generalize easily to performing aggregations
-over multiple dimensions, and is not well optimized internally by
+over multiple dimensions, and is not well optimized by Pig.
-Pig.

 Fortunately, as of version 0.11, Apache Pig provides the `CUBE` and
 `ROLLUP` function which can perform this kind of calculation much
 more efficiently and elegantly.

-Assuming we would are using the same people data set as above, but
-we want to compute all levels of aggregation
-for gender, and sport, we can use the following code in pig.
+For the same `people` table from before, we
+can compute the different possible aggregations by
+gender and sport using the code:

 ```
 cubed = CUBE people BY CUBE(gender, sport);
 ```

-`CUBED` returns:
+The `cubed` table is:

 ```
 ((F,baseball),{(F,baseball,Mary,UK,5.5)})